wh0am15533/MInjector/MInject/README.md

 - Provides experimental safety mechanisms to hide the injected assembly from `AssemblyLoad` callbacks and `GetAssemblies()`

 ## Download
-You can find the most recent releases here: https://github.com/EquiFox/MInject/releases

 You don't have time to waste with coding ?
 No problem !
-Just grab my pre-compiled injector (based on this library) here: https://github.com/EquiFox/MInjector
+Just grab the pre-compiled injector (based on this library) here: https://github.com/wh0am15533MInjector

 ## Usage
 Add `MInject.dll` to your .NET project references.